 Catherine Talbot, Waste Management Project Officer

 After growing up in Quebec, Catherine completed a baccalaureate in social and cultural anthropology at Laval University.
 Passionate about identity issues and the attachment of populations to the territory, she then turned to a master’s degree in spatial planning and regional development.
 She had the opportunity to increase her knowledge of sustainable development and to achieve an internship in France, in partnership with Tours’ polytechnique school, to work on different citizens participation projects.
 Catherine joined the waste management team of FNQLSDI in may 2019.
 She works on waste management awareness projects that are adapted to First Nations communities.

 Marie-Josée Picard, Waste Management Technician

-Innu of the Pessamit community, Marie-Josée is sensitized to the environment since her earliest childhood, notably through a work-study project in which she participated in 2010.
+Innu of the Pessamit community, Marie-Josée is environmentally aware since her earliest childhood.
+In 2010, she participated in a work-study program in environmental sciences.
 In 2013, she completed an Attestation of Collegial Studies (ACS) in Environmental Research and Monitoring, created in partnership with the Cégep de Sainte-Foy and the CDFM of Wendake.
 She then accumulated various experiences related to the environment.
 In 2017, she worked for her community as an environmental officer, developing her skills in waste management.
 During this mandate, she started the eco-patrol project, which will raise awareness about good practices in waste management among members of her community.
 She joined the FNQLSDI team in May 2019 as a waste technician to sensitize Indigenous communities to waste management.